Bankruptcy Chapter 13 – FAQ

-These states generally regard community property to be all property that has been acquired during the marriage, other than a gift or inheritance.
-Even if one spouse earns all the money to acquire the property, all the property acquired is considered to be community property.
+These states generally regard community property to be all property acquired during the marriage, other than a gift or inheritance.
+Even if one spouse earns all the money to acquire the property, all the property acquired is community property.

-While there are a number of differences in each of the 9 states, all of them have special laws that operate on the theory that both spouses contribute equally to the marriage; thus all property acquired during the marriage is the result of the combined efforts of both spouses.
+While there are several differences in each of the nine states, all of them have special laws that operate on the theory that both spouses contribute equally to the marriage; thus, all property acquired during the marriage is the result of the combined efforts of both spouses.

 In community property jurisdictions, spouses equally own all community property (fifty percent owned by the husband and fifty percent owned by the wife).